 However, as impressive as many fitness trackers are the question that many have before buying and using one is do they actually help keep people healthy and if so, how?
 Let's take a look and find out:

 The use that most people primarily put their fitness trackers to is to record their daily steps.
 However, as a pedometer has always done that how does the addition of extra electronic bells and whistles help?

 For most people because the trackers allow them to see, in real time, just what these steps are doing for them.
 They can see how many calories they are burning and how the activity is affecting their heart rate.
 For most this is a powerful motivator, a replacement, in many ways for a human coach of sorts, especially when the tracker's software app (they all have one) is accessed and all kinds of additional stats can be observed.

-One of the most powerful natural healers of all – sleep – is something that a great many people are not making the best use of.
-We either don’t get enough or the quality of the sleep we do get is just not quite good enough, or a combination of both.
+One of the most powerful natural healers of all – sleep – is something that many people are not making the best use of.
+We either don't get enough or the quality of the sleep we get is just not quite good enough, or a combination of both.
 This means we are missing out on the chance to reduce our chances of developing heart disease or type 2 Diabetes, to reduce stress and a lack of sleep, many studies say, can lead to weight gain and even shorten our lifespans.